Mapleton Hill, Newlands, Pine Brook Hills & Boulder's Best Neighborhoods

 Sunshine Canyon Maintenance

 Critical wildfire mitigation: Unlike Pine Brook Hills where mitigation is important, in Sunshine Canyon it's existential.
-Properties need: aggressive defensible space (100+ feet when topography allows), ember-resistant venting, Class A fire-rated roofing, and removal of flammable vegetation near structures.
+Properties need aggressive defensible space (100+ feet when possible), ember-resistant venting, Class A fire-rated roofing, and removal of flammable vegetation near structures.
 Annual mitigation costs typically exceed $5,000 for most properties.
 Insurance may be unavailable without documented mitigation.
+Visit Sunshine Canyon Fire Protection District and Boulder County Fire Mitigation for essential information.

 Septic systems standard: Almost all Sunshine Canyon properties use septic rather than sewer.
 Mountain septic systems face additional challenges from slope, soil percolation rates, and cold temperatures.
 Professional maintenance is essential.